Concentration of Measure

 References

 2. Talagrand, M. (1995).
 “Concentration of measure and isoperimetric inequalities in product spaces”.
-Seminal paper introducing the Convex Distance inequality.
-Talagrand’s genius was to find the “right” distance metric that makes concentration trivial for product spaces.
+The key idea is to find the right distance metric, after which concentration on product spaces becomes easy.

 3. Tropp, J. (2012).
 “User-friendly tail bounds for sums of random matrices”.
-Before this, Matrix Bernstein was a dark art involving non-commutative Golden-Thompson inequalities.
-Tropp systematized it into a cookbook that every ML theorist uses.
+This turned matrix concentration from folklore into a usable toolkit, and every ML theorist has cited it.

 4. Boucheron, S. et al. (2013).
 “Concentration Inequalities: A Nonasymptotic Theory of Independence”.
-A modern, accessible textbook.
-Highly recommended for computer scientists.
-Good coverage of Efron-Stein inequalities and entropy method.
+Accessible and modern, good for computer scientists, and it covers Efron-Stein and the entropy method well.

 5. McDiarmid, C. (1989).
 “On the method of bounded differences”.
-Popularized the specific martingale form that is most useful for discrete algorithms and graph theory (chromatic number concentration).
+The martingale form that gets used most in combinatorics and algorithms.

 6. Vershynin, R. (2018).
 “High-Dimensional Probability: An Introduction with Applications in Data Science”.
-The most student-friendly modern text.
-Focuses on sub-Gaussian vectors, random matrices, and VC theory.
-Less focus on Sobolev inequalities but great for geometric intuition.
+The friendliest intro, covering sub-Gaussian vectors, random matrices, and VC theory, and while it is light on Sobolev inequalities the geometric intuition is good.

 7. Wainwright, M. J. (2019).
 “High-Dimensional Statistics: A Non-Asymptotic Viewpoint”.
-Canonical reference for statistical applications.
-Covers Restricted Eigenvalue conditions, Lasso recovery, and metric entropy.
+The go-to for statistical applications, with restricted eigenvalue conditions, Lasso, and metric entropy.